matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 [^3]: This might make the `ts` property within receipts redundant.
 We are not actually sure what purpose this property is intended to serve.

-The creator of an event should include a `thread_id` property in the content of any event that has an ancestor relationship that includes an `m.thread` relationship.
+The creator of an event should include a `thread_id` property in the cleartext content of any event that has an ancestor relationship that includes an `m.thread` relationship.
 The value of `thread_id` is the event ID of the event referenced by the `m.thread` relationship.

 This makes it explicit how events are categorised, meaning clients and servers can always agree on which thread an event is in, so the meaning of a threaded